qeterme/webterv-2020/README.md

 # webterv-2020
-It was a mandatory program on the Web planning course in 2020 at University of Szeged.
+It was an assignment on the Web planning course in 2020 at University of Szeged.